Length for Pressure Head Loss in Viscous Flow between Two Parallel Plates Solution

 Density of Liquid - (Measured in Kilogram per Cubic Meter) - Density of Liquid refers to its mass per unit volume.
 It is a measure of how tightly packed the molecules are within the liquid and is typically denoted by the symbol ρ (rho).

-Loss of Peizometric Head - (Measured in Meter) - The Loss of Peizometric Head is considered in the viscous flow through circular pipe.
+Loss of Peizometric Head - (Measured in Meter) - Loss of Peizometric Head is considered in the viscous flow through circular pipe.

 Thickness of Oil Film - (Measured in Meter) - Thickness of Oil Film refers to the distance or dimension between the surfaces that are separated by a layer of oil.